The regular procedure is regulated by Book 6 (right to asylum and other international protections, articles L510-1 to L.597-1) of the CESEDA.

 According to some stakeholders, the quality of interpretation can vary significantly.
 Some asylum seekers have reported that translations are too simplified (e.g. approximate translations or not in line with their answers) or carried out with inappropriate behaviour (e.g. inattentive interpreters or interpreters taking the liberty to make personal reflections or laughing with the protection officer).
 Moreover, OFPRA’s protection officers may sometimes act as interpreters themselves, which can have a diverse impact.
 Some asylum seekers report difficulties to open up to a person who speaks the language of the country involved in the alleged persecution.
 Nevertheless, some advantages have also been reported, such as demonstrating a particular interest for the region of origin.

-OFPRA published a Code of Conduct for interpreters in November 2018.[33]
+OFPRA published a Code of Conduct for interpreters updated in August 2023.[42]
 It has also conducted trainings for interpreters, specifically concerning certain vulnerabilities of asylum seekers.
 There is no information yet on whether the Code of conduct is being well applied in practice, however.

 Recording and report

 An audio recording of the interview is also made.
-It cannot be listened to before a negative decision has been issued by OFPRA, in view of an appeal of the decision.[34]
+It cannot be listened to before a negative decision has been issued by OFPRA, in view of an appeal of the decision.[43]
 In case a technical issue prevents audio recording, additional comments can be added to the transcript of the interview.
 If the asylum seeker refuses to confirm that the content of the interview as transcribed complies with what was effectively said during the interview, the grounds for their refusal are written down.
-However, it cannot prevent OFPRA to issue a decision on their claim.[35]
-Moreover, the absence of an audio recording due to technical reasons does not in itself affect the validity of OFPRA’s decision, as it does not constitute an essential procedural guarantee according to the CNDA.[36]
+However, it does not prevent OFPRA from issuing a decision on their claim.[44]
+Moreover, the absence of an audio recording due to technical reasons does not in itself affect the validity of OFPRA’s decision, as it does not constitute an essential procedural guarantee according to the CNDA.[45]

 Getting access to the audio recording after a negative decision has been issued by OFPRA is quite challenging for asylum seekers.
 During the time-frame between the notification of the negative decision and the lodging of the appeal, the recording can only be listened to in OFPRA offices, in Fontenay-sous-Bois.
-This makes it impossible for asylum seekers accommodated outside Paris and its surroundings to get access to recordings.
+This makes more difficult for asylum seekers accommodated outside Paris and its surroundings to get access to the recordings.
 In addition to travel difficulties, it would require them to be able to understand both French and the translation and to take notes of the details of the interview while listening to the recording.
-As a result, only 4 asylum seekers went to OFPRA to listen to the recording of their interview in 2021, they were 7 in 2020.[37]
+As a result, only 4 asylum seekers went to OFPRA to listen to the recording of their interview in 2022 as 2021, they were 7 in 2020.[46]

-A transcription of the interview is made by the protection officer in charge.
+A written transcription of the interview is made by the protection officer in charge.
 The report is not a verbatim transcript of the interview as in practice the protection officer takes notes themselves at the same time as they conduct the interview.
 The report is a summary of the questions asked by the protection officer, the answers provided by the asylum seeker and, since the adoption of the 2018 reform of the law on asylum, the observations formulated by the third person if applicable.
 It also mentions the duration of the interview, the presence (or not) of the interpreter and the conditions in which the asylum seeker wrote their application.
 It also includes, if applicable, the grounds for protection regarding the underaged children of the asylum seeker, the observations of the protection officer and the publicly available sources which may have been consulted by the protection officer for the examination of the case.
 The report is sent to the asylum seeker together with the notification of a negative decision; in the regular procedure it can be sent before the notification, if the applicant so requests.
 The report is written in French and is not translated for the applicant.
-In practice, the quality of the interview report can vary, as highlighted in OFPRA and UNHCR quality control reports.
+In practice, the quality of the interview report can vary, as highlighted in OFPRA and UNHCR quality control reports (see Regular Procedure: General).

 The interview report and the draft decision written by the protection officer are then submitted for validation to the section manager.
-In September 2013, a procedure of signature transfer was set up h in order to accelerate the processing delays by enabling some protection officers to sign off on their own decisions.
+In September 2013, a procedure of signature transfer was set up in order to accelerate the processing delays by enabling some protection officers to sign off on their own decisions.

 Appeal